Sarah Leah Whitson

-Sarah Leah Whitson is an American lawyer and the executive director of Democracy for the Arab World Now (DAWN).
-She previously served as director of the Middle East and North Africa division of Human Rights Watch.
+Sarah Leah Whitson is an American human rights lawyer.
+From 2020 to 2026 she served as founding executive director of Democracy for the Arab World Now (DAWN).
+From 2004 to 2020 she was director of the Middle East and North Africa division of Human Rights Watch.
+While with Goldman Sachs from 1997 to 2004 she also served as general counsel to the Center for Economic and Social Rights and engaged in other advocacy work.
+She is co-author of From Apartheid to Democracy: A Blueprint for Peace in Israel-Palestine, published in 2025.

 Early life and education

 Whitson was reared by an Armenian American mother, Ashi Whitson, who was born in the Armenian Quarter of Jerusalem's Old City and immigrated to the United States in 1960.
 Her father was from Texas.
 Whitson was a student at Rose and Alex Pilibos Armenian School for 12 years in Los Angeles and spent childhood summers with family in Lebanon, Syria, and Jordan.

 In 1988, Whitson graduated with a Bachelor of Arts degree from the University of California, Berkeley, located in Berkeley, California, taking time to study abroad in Egypt.
 In 1991, she graduated with a Juris Doctor degree from the Harvard Law School, where she was a classmate of Barack Obama's.

 Whitson has written articles for such publications as Foreign Policy and Huffington Post.